Bonobos Review: So Much More Than PantsWe may earn a commission for purchases using our links. Learn More.

-Founded by a couple of Stanford Business Students in 2007, Andy Dunn (still with the company today) and Brian Spaly, reshaped the way men bought clothes online when it started Bonobos.
+Founded by a couple of Stanford Business Students in 2007, Andy Dunn and Brian Spaly, reshaped the way men bought clothes online when it started Bonobos.

 Building their brand around pants with a curved waistband and to better avoid the “khaki diaper butt” problem, they made waves in the men’s fashion industry.